 CSC Internal Guideline

-This guideline is an internal to the CSC.
+The procedures are internal to the CSC.
+Notwithstanding the foregoing, to the extent any provision in this Internal Procedures or amendment to the Internal Procedures conflict with terms of the CSC Charter or terms of the ICANN Bylaws, the terms of the Charter or Bylaws shall control.

 10. 2 Omission in or Unreasonable Impact of the Guideline

-In the event this Internal Procedure does not provide guidance and/or the impact is unreasonable to conduct the business of the CSC, the Chair of the CSC will decide., after consulting the Members.
+In the event this Internal Procedure does not provide guidance and/or the impact is unreasonable to conduct the business of the CSC, the Chair of the CSC will decide, after consulting the Members.

 10.3 Publication and Review of the Guideline